salmah52/RetailProject/README.md

 #### Tests

-The `tests` directory includes YAML files defining checks for data quality.
+The `tests` directory includes YAML files defining checks for data quality.The project includes tests to ensure the quality of the transformed data.
+Tests include schema checks, uniqueness checks, and null value checks.

 - `dim_customer.yml`: Defines schema checks and tests for uniqueness and null values in the `dim_customer` table.
 - Other YAML files for additional tests.

-#### Documentation

-Each SQL file includes comments explaining the transformation logic.
-Additionally, there are YAML files providing descriptions and tests for the tables.

-### dbt - Data Transformation

-#### Transformation

-dbt simplifies the process of transforming data by allowing users to write SQL queries to transform raw data into meaningful insights.

-#### Testing

-The project includes tests to ensure the quality of the transformed data.
-Tests include schema checks, uniqueness checks, and null value checks.

 #### Documentation